cs15l/cse15l-lab-reports/report4.md

 ![Image](lr4clone.jpg)

-I went into GitHub to fork the repository then I copied the html link and cloned it in the command line
+I went into GitHub to fork the repository then I copied the SSH link and cloned it in the command line

 ## Step 6: Run the tests, demonstrating that they fail